dijasila/GPAW/doc/documentation/gw_theory/gw_theory.rst

 ===

 All necessary informations of the system are read from ``file = 'filename.gpw'`` which must contain the wavefunctions.
 This is done by performing ``calc.write('groundstate.gpw', 'all')`` after the groundstate calculation.
-GW supports grid mode, planewave and LCAO basis.
+GW supports grid mode and planewave basis.

 Especially for big systems, it might be reasonable to determine the exact exchange contributions seperately and store them in a pickle file which can be read by defining ``exxfile = 'filename.pckl'`` (see below).
 The band and k-point indices must match the ones used for the GW calculation.
 The pickle file needs to contain the following data: